hicommonwealth/frontier-tester/README.md

 ## Edgeware Frontier Tester

+**⚠️ This project is under active development!**

 Unit tests for Edgeware Frontier.

 You'll need to run a frontier-compatible [Edgeware node](https://github.com/hicommonwealth/edgeware-node).
+We are currently testing against the `erup-4` branch.

+### Quickstart

 Start the Edgeware node with the following command: